sldimitrov/SoftUniCourse/README.md

 # SoftUniCourse
-No one is able to beat me, stop me, of course.
+No one is able to stop me, except of course.